HuskyGameDev/2022f-team7/README.md

 Controls:
 A to move left & D to move right,
 W/spacebar to jump,
-Q/leftclick to pick up spear if absent from inventory, left-click to throw spear if present in inventory, Left-Shift to dash
+press Q or leftclick on the spear to pick up spear if absent from inventory, left-click to jab with spear if present in inventory, right-click to throw spear if present in inventory, Left-Shift to dash

 Credits: